MandyHe7/Toronto-Bids-Awarded-Contracts/README.md

 ## Overview

 This paper utilized data obtained from Open Data Toronto, specifically the "Toronto Bids Awarded Contracts" data set.
 The "Toronto Bids Awarded Contracts" dataset provides a valuable overview of the procurement activities of the City of Toronto.
 This study evaluates Toronto's public contracts to assess how well supplier diversity objectives are being met.
+It analyzes trends related to contract values, with particular attention to which suppliers are winning high-value contracts in sectors like construction services, which tend to favor larger businesses.

 ## File Structure